BishopFox/BrokenHill/docs/README.md

 ## Curated results

-[The curated results directory](curated_results/) contains output of particular interest for various LLMs.
+[The curated results directory](curated_results/) contains output of particular interest for various LLMs, although we temporarily removed most of the old content for the first public release, to avoid confusion about reproducibility.

 ## Additional information